 When you find these gaps in your closet, WRITE them down.

-The next time you buy clothes, you’ll know what you are missing, and exactly what you need.
+The next time you buy clothes, you’ll know what you are missing and what you need.

 Plus, writing down the things you need will prevent you from getting things you already have or items that don’t work well with your clothes.

-Whenever you need something, try to find it from a second-hand store.
+Whenever you need something, try to find it from local or online second-hand stores.

 Second-hand shopping is way more sustainable, and it is good for your pocket, too.